Build an Email-to-Agent Pipeline: From Gmail to Auto-Response in 7 Steps

 - Integration tests: full flow from raw email to queued draft

 The classifier tests are the most valuable.
-We built a fixture set of 20 real-ish emails and verified that the classifier gets at least 18 out of 20 correct.
-When we update the prompt, we run that fixture set first.
+I built a fixture set of 20 real-ish emails and verified that the classifier gets at least 18 out of 20 correct.
+When I update the prompt, I run that fixture set first.
+This is the same testing discipline that produced 646 commits in May 2026 alone — nothing ships without passing tests.

 What to Approve Automatically vs. What Needs Review

-After running this for a week, here's what we learned:
+After running this for a week, here's what I learned — sometimes from painful experience:

 Safe to auto-approve (after you've built confidence):